Foxtrott7/Foxbot-AI-Aimbot/README.md

 ### 💡 Optimization Tips

 > [!TIP]
-> **Performance Boost:** We set `visuals = False` by default to ensure the lowest possible input lag.
+> **Performance Boost:** The option is `visuals = False` by default to ensure the lowest possible input lag.
 Only enable it if you want to debug the AI detection visually.

 > [!TIP]
 > **Accuracy & Sensitivity:** If the bot "shakes" or overshoots, lower your `aaMovementAmp`.
 Note that your **In-Game Sensitivity** directly affects this: Higher in-game sense requires a lower `aaMovementAmp` to stay smooth.
 A value between `0.3` and `0.5` is usually the sweet spot.